dominikahynkova/01-character-description/02-intentional-aboutness/about.md

 # Dominika Hynková
-graphic designer, minimalist, lover of analogue photography, daydreamer and master in overthinking.
+Graphic designer, minimalist, lover of analogue photography, daydreamer and master in overthinking.

 - - -